noah992/book-recommender-system/README.md

 ## <a name="what-is-this-project?">What is this project?</a>

 Tell me your favorite book.
-I will introduce some books you would like.
+I will list some books that you would like.

-This is a project to create recommendar system.
+I assembled book recommendation system.
-This system calculate similarity of books based on reviews and reviewers and then let you know books similar to your favorite boks.
+This system calculates similarity of books based on the reviews and the reviewers and then give you books that has a good similarity score.

 ---
 ## <a name="dataset">Dataset</a>